The Remake: Plot

 In the middle of the night, Harold Dingle, the owner of a website dedicated to slasher films who has been hired on to Perimount Production's upcoming remake of the cult classic Slaughter Camp 13, has his throat slit by a hooded assailant.

 The next day, the crew of the Slaughter Camp 13 remake head out to the shooting location early, as a part of a bonding exercise.
 The group is followed by Harold's killer, who had murdered and carjacked the clerk of a store the crew stopped at.
-After the group reach their destination and set up, the killer spies on them, garrots Kevin with a cable when he goes off for some solitude, and impales Ron with a pipe while he is using the outhouse.
+After the group reach their destination and set up, the killer spies on them, garrottes Kevin with a cable when he goes off for some solitude, and impales Ron with a pipe while he is using the outhouse.
 By nightfall, the other crew members become worried about Kevin and Ron, so they pair off and go in search of them.
 After becoming separated from his search buddy Tom, Ari is hacked in the face with a machete by the killer.
 The next to die is Amy, who is forced to ingest cleaning chemicals when she wanders off alone to snort cocaine.

 Back at the campsite, Marco and Sally Anne (who had stayed behind in case Kevin or Ron came back) are stabbed to death with a pole while having sex in their tent.
 Their bodies are found Seanna, Adrienne, and Peter, who cannot get any cell phone reception, or drive away because all the vehicles have been sabotaged.
 The trio decide to go to the camp tool shed to see if it has anything that can fix the cars, and are beaten there by Tom, who is beheaded with a shovel by the killer.
 Moments later, the remaining crew members arrive, with Peter gathering up supplies and heading back to the cars alone, instructing Adrienne and Seanna to stay behind and barricade themselves in the shed.
 When Peter returns to the vehicles and tries one after tinkering with it, he is knocked out by the killer, who was hiding in the backseat.

 Seanna becomes hysterical and runs back to the campsite, where the killer ambushes her, burns her face on the gas grill, and jams kebab sticks down her throat.
 Adrienne goes after Seanna, and sees what looks the killer seated on a log at the campsite.
 She attacks the figure with an axe, only to discover that it was a bound and gagged Peter.
 The blood splattered killer then appears and beheads Adrienne.
 Afterward, he turns to a hidden camera and proclaims, "No more fucking remakes!"
 The killer sends the tape to Steve Lehman, a Perimount Pictures executive, who calls the studio and orders that production of Slaughter Camp 13 be halted.

 Twenty-eight days later, the killer reads an announcement on the internet that another classic slasher, The Babysitter Murders, is being remade.
 Enraged, the killer opens a trunk full of horror film memorabilia, grabs replicas of Michael Myers's mask and knife, and heads out.